teamdigitale/innovazione.gov.it-site/_posts/2020-08-22-speech-paola-pisano-rimini-meeting.md

 The connectivity would encourage foreign companies and professionals to choose Italy not only for the quality of life but also for the quality of its technological infrastructure.

-**Better connecting Italy requires foresight and a strong and sustained political commitment; indeed, this project must be pursued with determination even in the years to come, no matter what political force will be at the helm of the country.**
+**Offering the country better connectivity requires foresight and a strong and sustained political commitment; indeed, this project must be pursued with determination even in the years to come, no matter what political force will be at the helm of the country.**

 The dialectic between the parliamentary majority and the opposition is needed as it’s the salt of a democracy.
 But we must find ways to converge on projects that are in everyone's interest: reinvigorating the Italian telecommunications sector is one of these.
 **The help that the European Union gives us, in my opinion, should focus on strengthening our technological infrastructures,  among the main areas of intervention.
 We need it.
 It is useful to us, to all.**